pyrodie18/splunk-ai-operator/tools/artifacts_download_upload_scripts/README.md

 - `model_artifacts_configs.yaml` must be present in the same directory
 - For gated models: HF token and username must be configured in the YAML file
 - May require sudo for installing dependencies (wget, yq, git-lfs)

+**Error Handling:**
+- The script exits immediately if any download fails (no partial downloads)
+- Existing model directories are automatically removed before re-downloading
+- Error messages include possible causes:
+  - Invalid or expired HF_TOKEN
+  - No access to gated models
+  - Network connectivity issues
+  - Invalid repository URLs
+  - Repository not found or private
+- Script returns non-zero exit code on failure (suitable for CI/CD pipelines)

 ### 2. `upload_to_minio.sh`
 Uploads downloaded artifacts to MinIO storage.